What is Passphrase & How to Use It?

 What is Passphrase?

 A passphrase is similar to a password.
 However, a password generally refers to something used to authenticate or log into a system.
-A password generally refers to a secret used to protect an encryption key.
+A passphrase generally refers to a secret used to protect an encryption key.
 Commonly, an actual encryption key is derived from the passphrase and used to encrypt the protected resource.

 It Should Be Hard to Guess